Skip to content

 Anatomical course of the facial nerve

-• Enter facial canal where the two roots fuse to form the facial nerve
+• Enter the facial canal, where the two roots fuse to form the facial nerve

-• Greater petrosal arises at this point (parasympathetic fibres to lacrimal gland and mucous glands of nose/maxillary sinus/palate
+• Greater petrosal arises at this point (parasympathetic fibres to the lacrimal gland and mucous glands of nose/maxillary sinus/palate.

 The path of the facial nerve